 - Jet ski operation is prohibited between one half-hour after sunset to one half-hour before sunrise.

-- It is illegal jumping the wake of another vessel, weaving your jet ski through congested traffic, or playing chicken.
+- It is illegal to jump the wake of another vessel, weaving your jet ski through congested traffic, or playing chicken.
 It's unsafe not only to you, but it also endangers other boaters in your area.

 Required Equipment: You are legally required to have:

 - One Coast Guard-approved Type I, II, or III Personal Flotation Device (PFD) (required to be worn by all persons).
 While it is not needed, it is wise to wear orange or another bright-colored PFD for better visibility from larger boats.

 - Fire Extinguisher